GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-04_project3.md

 Additionally, per map grid there Forest cover data was also added, specifically the percentage of broadleaf/mixed forest per grid cell, derived from   Copernicus High-Resolution Layers (provided for two time periods; see: https://land.copernicus.eu/).

 Lastly, Worldclim data on elevation and total annual precipitation (WorldClim version 2.1 climate data for 1970-2000) was averaged for each grid cell.
+Missing values indicated by 999.

 # Task 1 - required for all